d-smith/notes/aws/security-specialty/04-logging-and-monitoring.md

 CloudWatch Logs

-* From some service, from your applications/systens
+* Pushed from some service, from your applications/systens
 * Metrics from log entry metrics
-* Stored indefinitely
+* Stored indefinitely (not user s3)

 Can install agents to forward logging to cloud watch logs